andytudhope/Recollections/README.md

 **The need to linearize the exponential curves sounds like it comes only from that being hard to do in Ethereum?
 Aren't all of these things are just premature optimisations that we shouldn't need to be doing?**

-This is not a premature optimisation, it is the thing itself which makes it all work, because the rate and interval are set as functions of TOTAL SNT and we just optimise the 2 constants parameterising things that way gives us.
+Linearization is not a premature optimisation, it is the thing itself which makes it all work, because the rate and interval are set as functions of TOTAL SNT and we just optimise the 2 constants parameterising things that way gives us.

-**OK, explain the incentives to me on the contract in terms of 1.) the user of the app 2.) the developer**
+**OK, explain the incentives to me on the contract in terms of 1.) the user of the app 2.) the developer?**

 1. The user of the app - NO INCENTIVES, this is the sociological factor that makes it all work.
 People are always saying "We need to get the community more involved!
 Let's incentivise them to curate information FOR us, so we don't have to do it".
 No!
 That's not the point of mechanism design as applied to cryptoeconomics.
 The point is to create systems that use mathematics and/or cryptography so that NO-ONE has undue influence over the system.